You need to deploy Symantec Data Loss Prevention (DLP) Endpoint Prevent and need architecture best practice information for the deployment.

-Failovers to the original server - what is the nature of this and any considerations for timing or configuration?
+Failovers to the original server - what is the nature of this deployment and any considerations for timing or configuration?

 Using DNS-based Load Balancing

-Servers in DMZ and also internal datacenter
+Servers in DMZ and the internal datacenter

 This information is provided as general guide.
 For support implementing this design please contact professional services.